-Figures may be revised retroactively if they are inaccurate or if there are changes to seasonal adjustments, base year, or preliminary figures.
-Information on preliminary figures of Bank of Japan statistics is provided in the footnotes (excluding Bank of Japan estimates).
-Corrections to the statistics compiled by the Bank of Japan will be released on the Bank of Japan web site.
-Figures with the symbol "r" represent data that have been revised following the publication of the latest issue of the paper-based "Financial and Economic Statistics Monthly," which in principle is compiled on the twelfth business day of each month and released on the web site on the following business day.
+Figures are subject to revision, and some of these changes may be applied retroactively.
+Revisions include those associated with the updating of seasonal adjustments, of base year, and of preliminary figures, as well as the correction of errors, if found.
+Changes and corrections to the statistics compiled by the Bank of Japan will be released on the Bank of Japan web site.
+Those who wish to use figures are strongly recommended to confirm the latest data from their original sources.
+Figures with the symbol "r" represent data that have been revised following the publication of the latest issue of the "Financial and Economic Statistics Monthly," which in principle is compiled on the twelfth business day of each month.

 - Calculation of Data